jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 ### Plot

 If the party doesn't choose to be a bounty hunter, a rival party will.
 There is always active bounties, a considerable number of them are already dead, and just need to be collected and confirmed

+## Artisans of the Great Works

+There are few that head to J'hed purely for the isolation and rare resources to perfect their crafts.
+These individuals are fanatical, not to a god or ideology but pushing the limits of a speciality.
+They are dangerous and useful.
+These are usually races of particularly long long spans are gifted one somehow.
+These all seems to posess an occult knowledge.
+Though all alone, ultimately they need assistance from others to achieve their ambitions

+If any Artisan completes their great works they become mad and hostile

+### Kenku Rhendi - Skycrafter

+Rhendi always jealous of the aarakocra has made it's life work to make them useless!
+Rhendi builds stationary "hot air balloons" and ultimately could build a zepplin.

+Rhendi should be the focus of anything mechanical and flying

+Progress - hot air balloon tethered to ground as guard tower, gliding wings, winged boots, movable hot air balloon, zepplin